 Having worked with KU before, we had a strong foundation of knowledge to understand the company’s issues and opportunities, culture and brand.
 However, we dove a bit deeper to try and find some key insights to use to inspire families and employees to give KU another chance at solving these issues.
 Some of the key insights were:

 - Families are a difficult audience to reach, and Center Directors and teachers served as a key touchpoint in helping encourage family participation in the survey.

 - KU faced a perception among families and employees as a “corporate caregiver” rather than a family-centered caregiver-focused on positive student, family, and employee experiences.

 - Center Directors and teachers have minimal break time as they are always with their students.
 So how they are reached, engaged, and what they are being asked to do must be thoughtful, clear and brief.

-Theme Development, Message Points and Visual Center
+Theme Development, Message Points and Style Guide

-Campaign Channels, Tactics and Vehicles
+Channels, Tactics, and Vehicles

-- Video – The crown jewel of the campaign was a video called “Tuesday, 7:50AM.”
-The video is a highly-creative execution that delivers an emotional context to the moments before a parent drops their child off at one of KU’s centers.
-The message to families was, “We know, they mean the world to us, too.
+- Video: The crown jewel of the campaign was a video called “Tuesday, 7:50 a.m.”
+The video is a highly creative execution that delivers emotional context around the moments before a parent drops their child off at one of KU’s centers.
+The message to families was, “We know.
+They mean the world to us, too.
 And this is why we need your input in our survey so we can continue to provide the best care possible for your family.”
-We provided full service video capabilities including developing the video concept, aligning KU’s CEO to the concept and campaign plan, script development, managed all casting, directed, shot and, edited the video and prepared it for distribution.
+We developed and managed all aspects of the video, including concept development, aligning KU’s CEO to the concept and campaign plan, script development, casting, direction, shooting, editing, and distribution.

 Want more details?Contact Us